MicroEJ/docs/SDK6UserGuide/howtos/createCustomConfigurationInIDE.rst

       - Go to the ``Project Settings`` tab.
       - Check ``Override project settings``.
-      - Add a property as a Program Argument if needed, for example ``-P"debug.mode"=true``.
+      - Add a property as a Program Argument if needed, for example ``-Pdebug.mode=true``.

       .. figure:: images/eclipe-run-configuration-project-settings.png
          :alt: Configuration Project Settings tab in Eclipse